 - Hyperlink processes, steps, and dependencies for easy reference.

 - Target the language and structure for the intended audience of the process documentation.

 - Don’t use process documentation directly for training.
 Although process documentation must the basis of training material development, it shouldn’t be the training material itself.

 - Develop visual job aids and infographics for your teams to reference daily.
 You can see a process infographic we use to support our communications process and effective collaboration.

 I left this for last, as you need to be familiar with the templates and data before I give you tips on how to organize your project.

 I like to keep things as simple as possible, even with something as complex as documenting business processes.
-Here is the approach we use to project organization and tracking tasks.
+Here is the approach we use for project organization and task tracking.

 Depending on the scope and number of processes, you can use the same list categories I outlined to organize your project.
 Each card would represent a process.
 Assign any person involved with the process to the card.